sripalt/Getting-and-Cleaning-Data-Course-Project/README.md

 3. mergedatasets: This function assumes the data is extracted into the current directory.
     * Reads the features file for variable names
+    * Reads the activity lables file for the same
     * Reads the training data, activities & subjects and combines into a data frame
     * Reads the test data, activities & subjects and combines into a data frame
     * Combines the training and test data frames into one